Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Data

 \subsection{Automatic Categorization}

 We started with both LDA topics~\cite{blei2003latent} and k-means clusters as ways of grouping comments.
 When clustering and topic modeling, we use only posts that contain a self-disclosure from the list in Appendix~\ref{sec:appendix_sd_sentences} so that clusters relate more to personal statements.
-This leaves us with 570k posts, or 15.7\% of the original data.
+This leaves us with 570k posts, or 16\% of the original data.
 About 400 authors have never written a post with a self-disclosure phrase and were excluded from our category experiments.
 Clusters were created using post embeddings generated using SBERT with the same parameters discussed in \S\ref{sec:methods}.
 Both approaches provide a method by which a single group label (topic or cluster) can be assigned to each comment.
 We found through manual inspection in preliminary experiments that both provided reasonable groupings and decided to proceed with k-means, as it is more easily interpretable.
 We also experimented with changing the number of clusters by multiples of five up to 25, finding that ten provided a reasonably interpretable and coherent set of clusters.
-We computed an average silhouette score of 0.25 for our resulting clusters \cite{rousseeuw1987silhouettes}.
-See Appendix~\ref{sec:appendix_clusters} for more details.

 We determined a label for each cluster by examining a random sample of posts from each cluster as well as a small set of posts close to the cluster centroid.
 The clusters were labeled by two of the authors separately and subsequently adjudicated.
 This resulted in the following clusters: (1) financial problems, (2) accommodating social needs, (3) parenting, often relating to discipline, (4) changing family structure, cutting off ties to some, marrying or having children, (5) relationship issues with men, (6) relationship issues with women, (7) sympathy and support for other's behavior, (8) family disputes, that largely appear intergenerational, (9) negative affect, or taking issue with the someone's actions/opinion, or behavior that is unacceptable, and lastly, (10) meal-related conflicts.